Helen qualified as a Nutritional Therapist with the Plaskett College of Nutritional Therapy in 1996 and is a Registered Associate Naturopath.

 Naturopathic nutrition works with the body’s natural healing processes to facilitate recovery to health of the whole body.

-Helen has also been working with Nutritional Therapy at Penny Brohn Cancer Care (formerly the Bristol Cancer Help Centre) in Bristol since 2002.
+Helen has worked as a Nutritional Therapist at Penny Brohn Cancer Care (formerly the Bristol Cancer Help Centre) in Bristol from 2002 to 2014.
 The Bristol Approach aims to support people with cancer while undergoing treatment, and to live well with cancer.
 For more information see Penny Brohn Cancer Care

 Naturopathic Nutritional Therapy:

 Good food and an appropriate diet for each individual is the foundation stone for health for everyone.

 Over the last fifty years our diets have changed radically.
 New foods, processing techniques and agricultural practises have altered the quality of our food drastically.
 The soil the crops are grown in has deteriorated resulting in nutrient losses of up to a third.
 Processing further reduces the amount of nutrients producing poor quality foods.
 In our fast-paced, stressful world even if one eats the healthiest food available it is difficult to obtain all the nutrients one needs.
 This state of affairs has resulted in an increase in chronic disease throughout the ‘civilised’ world, to the extent that few people now feel healthy or have a sense of vitality.